jpt/barlow/README.md

 ## Download

 [Download the project](https://github.com/jpt/barlow/archive/master.zip) and find the OpenType font files in the `fonts/otf` directory.
-A good way to play with it as a web font (`fonts/woff`) is on [Pablo Impallari's font testing site](http://www.impallari.com/testing/).
+A good way to play with it as a web font (`fonts/woff`) is on the [Cyreal.org font testing site](http://www.cyreal.org/Font-Testing-Page/index.php)

 ## Variable font support